Introduction

 ::= { ciscoEnvMonFanStatusEntry 3 }

-Most of the third-party monitoring software relies on OIDs, and not object names.
-Translation between object name and object ID can be done using Cisco’s SNMP object navigator tool.
+Most third-party monitoring software relies on OIDs, and not object names.
+Translation between the object name and object ID can be done with the use of the Cisco SNMP Object Navigator Tool.
 Enter the object name into the search bar.
-The output will provide the OID and a short description.
-Additionally, same tool can be used to find the corresponding object name of the OID.
+The output provides the OID and a short description.
+Additionally, the same tool can be used to find the corresponding object name of the OID.

-Using OIDs to monitor the state of WLC
+Use of OIDs to Monitor the State of WLC

-Snmpwalk is an SNMP application that uses SNMP GETNEXT requests to query a network entity for a tree of information.
+SNMPwalk is an SNMP application that uses SNMP GETNEXT requests to query a network entity for a tree of information.
 It is present by default on MacOS and most Linux distributions.
-For SNMPv2c, the command will follow the syntax:
+For SNMPv2c, the command has the syntax:

 snmpwalk -v2c -c <community_name> <WLC_management_interface_ip> <OID>